bitnami/containers/bitnami/mariadb/README.md

 ## Connecting a MySQL client container to the MariaDB server container

-### Step 1: Run the MariaDB container with a specific name
+### Step 1: Run the MariaDB image with a specific name

 The first step is to start our MariaDB server.